4D-RGPT: Toward Region-level 4D Understanding via Perceptual Distillation: Additional Details

 For the vision encoder (tower) $\tE_{\tt V}$, they use SigLIP~\cite{zhai2023siglip}, specifically \inlinecode{siglip-so400m-patch14-384}.
 For the multi-modal projector $\tE_{\tt P}$, they use a 2-layer MLP with a hidden dimension of 4,608.

 \myparagraph{4D Perception Model.} As mentioned in~\secref{sec:exp_setup}, we use L4P~\cite{liu2025nvila} as our 4D perception model.
 A 40-layer ViT-based video encoder from VideoMAEv2~\cite{wang2023videomaev2} is adopted for $\tE_{\tt 4D}$, and DPT~\cite{ranftl2021dpt} is adopted for each $\tD_m$ where $m \in \gM$.
 Each $\tD_m$ has the same architecture but different output channels depending on the target modality.
 As mentioned in~\secref{sec:background}, the output channels are $1, 2, 1, 6$ for the ${{\tt depth}, {\tt flow}, {\tt motion}, {\tt camray}}$, respectively.
+L4P has 1,337M parameters and takes approximately 300ms to process a 16-frame video on an A100 GPU.
+Since L4P is only required during training, its 4D signals can be pre-computed and stored offline, adding no inference overhead to \oursabbr.

 \myparagraph{\oursabbr.} In \oursabbr, we design a lightweight 4D perception decoder $\tD_{\tt 4DP}$ to efficiently extract 4D perceptual latent from {\tt LLM}'s hidden states.
 It is a 3-layer MLP with a hidden dimension of 2,560.
 We use GELU~\cite{hendrycks2016gelu} as the activation function between each layer.
 For initialization, we use Xavier initialization~\cite{glorot2010xavierinitialization} for all weights and zeros for all biases.
 Additionally, \oursabbr~employs Temporal Positional Encoding (TPE) to enhance the temporal understanding of the model.
 For TPE (\equref{eq:tpe}), we use $T = 10,000$.